German economy accelerated in 2016 thanks to higher spending

 The figure released by the Federal Statistical Office was slightly better than Germany’s performance in the previous two years, and also a bit above the 1.8 percent growth that the government and economists had forecast.
 Gross domestic product increased by 1.7 percent in 2015 and 1.6 percent in 2014.

-Household spending was up 2 percent last year and government consumption spending rose 4.2 percent, the latter partly a result of spending to deal with the previous year’s large influx of asylum-seekers.
+Household spending was up 2 percent last year and government consumption spending 4.2 percent, the latter partly a result of spending to deal with the previous year’s large influx of asylum-seekers.
 Investment in construction was up 3.1 percent and spending on equipment such as machinery and vehicles rose 1.7 percent.

 Foreign trade had a slightly negative impact on GDP as a 3.4 percent rise in imports outpaced a 2.5 percent increase in exports.